-After the installation is done, you should be able to launch the installation directly.
-Keep in mind that large programs will take up significant space, which not all Chromebooks have.
-Fortunately, there are ways to use Android apps on Chromebooks and save space.
+Step 10: After the installation is complete, you should have the ability to launch it directly.
+Remember that large programs will take up significant space, which not all Chromebooks have.
+Luckily, there are alternate ways to use Android apps on Chromebooks and save space.

-For a few years, Google hinted about bringing Windows compatibility to Chromebooks, allowing users to natively load and run Windows 10 using a dual-boot setup.
-Eagle-eyed users found references to “Alt-OS” in Google’s Chrome OS code.
-“Project Campfire” promised to bring the two operating systems together on a single device.
+We’ve got the impression that Google was quick to take up the idea of Windows-compatible Chromebooks several years ago.
+That connection would give users the chance to load and run Windows 10 through a dual-boot setup.
+Chromebook users with an eye for code may have caught sneaky references to “Alt-OS” within Google Chrome’s OS code.
+“Project Campfire” promised to blend the two operating systems together on a single device.

-Google supposedly halted this project in 2019, however, possibly putting it aside as it focused on adding and fine-tuning Android and Linux in Chrome OS.
-But recent reports indicate that the project may not be dead after all.
-Code in the Chromium Gerrit repository point to Campfire running on Eve, which is Google’s codename for the Pixelbook.
-The code specifically refers to “Alternate OS mode” and “HID for Eve sensors Alt-OS.”
+Google supposedly halted this project in 2019.
+We believe that Google may have switched their efforts to perfecting Android and Linux in Chrome OS.
+However, recent reporting suggests that the project may not be dead after all.
+Chrome in the Chromium Gerrit repository gives some indicators to Campfire running on Eve— that’s Google’s nickname for the Pixelbook.
+That specific code actually refers to an “Alternate OS mode,” similar to what we’ve seen before, and “HID for Eve sensors Alt-OS.”

 One of the most notable features of Chrome OS is its excellent source of scarce system resources.
 Unfortunately, though, Windows 10 demands a lot more horsepower to fire up and run than any Chrome OS.
 So it’s likely that only higher-end Chromebooks, like Pixelbook, could have the capabilities to hold up to that OS requirement.

 - How to clean a laptop fan